tagspaces/documentation/docs/dev/metafileformats.md

         // a list of one or more tags in the current tag group {
-          "title": "tag1", // the name of the tag "description": "", // maybe used in the future "color": "#fa573cff", // the color of the tag "textcolor": "white", // the text color of the tag "description": "some description" // description of the tag },
+          "title": "tag1", // the name of the tag "description": "some description", // optional description of the tag "color": "#fa573cff", // the color of the tag "textcolor": "white" // the text color of the tag },
         {
           "title": "tag2",